Clarifai/docs/docs/portal-guide/workflows/input-nodes.md

 ---
-description: Connect your models together in a workflow
+description: Learn how to connect your models together in a workflow
 sidebar_position: 1
 ---

 # Input Nodes

-**Connect your models together in a workflow**
+**Learn how to connect your models together in a workflow**
 <hr />

 The outputs from one model can be used as the inputs in another model.
-This allows you to link together the models in a workflow graph.
-Linking models help you build sophisticated AI solutions that can zero-in on specific use cases.
+This allows you to create nodes that link together the models in a workflow graph.

+Linking models help build sophisticated AI solutions that can zero in on specific use cases.

 ## Supported Input and Output Types